Vyral/amy-wengerd/_posts/2019-02-01-instant-offer-the-fast-forward-program.md

 **3. We provide you with an offer to purchase your home within 72 hours.**

-This is just another way we help Northeast Ohio home sellers and provide them with as many options as possible to get their home sold. &nbsp;
+This is just another way we help Northeast Ohio home sellers and provide them with as many options as possible to get their home sold.

 On average, we sell a home every 24 hours just by using our proven, nationally recognized marketing program, so either way, we have your home sale covered.